LearnPython-3/LearnPython2020/README.md

 Print out the second through fifth characters in that string, inclusive

 Attach the file to this assignment, and turn it in

+## Day 4 Homework

+Create a Python file defining a class that does the following:

+On initialization, prompts the user for input and stores is as the text property

+When an object of this class is printed, it will print out its text property backwards (use string[::-1] to reverse strings)

+When two objects of this class are multiplied, their text properties are concatenated

+And as always, attach the file and turn it in